isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 4. I am a Malaysian citizen and a Singapore PR.
 I am currently working in Singapore but I wish to return to Malaysia.
 Do I need to apply for a PCA pass to do so?

-For further clarification on entry to Malaysia, you may wish to reach out to the Malaysian Ministry of Foreign Affairs [(www.kln.gov.my)](www.kln.gov.my), the Malaysian Immigration Department [(www.imi.gov.my)](www.imi.gov.my) or the Malaysian High Commission in Singapore [(https://www.kln.gov.my/web/sgp_singapore)](https://www.kln.gov.my/web/sgp_singapore) for further advice regarding entry to Malaysia.
+For further clarification on entry to Malaysia, you may wish to reach out to the Malaysian Ministry of Foreign Affairs <a href="www.kln.gov.my">www.kln.gov.my</a>, the Malaysian Immigration Department <a href="www.imi.gov.my">www.imi.gov.my</a> or the Malaysian High Commission in Singapore <a href="https://www.kln.gov.my/web/sgp_singapore">https://www.kln.gov.my/web/sgp_singapore</a> for further advice regarding entry to Malaysia.

 ##### Click here to go to the [top](#top).